Look to Flagship Cruises & Events for the most diverse range of San Diego Bay tours and local insight.

 Reach speeds of up to 50mph while zooming around the bay seeing in the open-air boat.
 The narrated tour packs in a decent amount of sightseeing from water (in between a few high-speed 360-degree turns) by taking guests past navy ships, under the Coronado Bridge and more while rock music blares in the background.
 Ponchos are provided.
 You’ll get wet but it’s totally worth it.

-From roughly Memorial Day to Labor Day, a complimentary shuttle bus runs from the Coronado Ferry Landing, down Orange Avenue (making the journey easy for guests of Hotel Del Coronado) to the Silver Strand where Loews Coronado is located.
+From roughly Memorial Day to Labor Day, a complimentary shuttle bus runs from the Coronado Ferry Landing, down Orange Avenue (making the journey easy for guests of Hotel del Coronado) to the Silver Strand where Loews Coronado Bay Resort is located.

 On the San Diego side, the Downtown Waterfront Shuttle Bus operates on a loop between the Sheraton San Diego Hotel and Marina that is across the street from the airport and the San Diego Convention Center with a few stops in between.
 The cost is $3.